‘Save habitats to protect jumbos’

 BARIPADA: Former Principal Conservator of Forest Saroj Kumar Patnaik on Monday said, “In order to protect elephants, we need to save their habitats first.”

-Addressing a meeting on the occasion of World Elephant Day here, he said development of infrastructures like construction of railway tracks, canals, roads and industries near forests is a major factor for rise in man-animal conflicts in the State.
+Addressing a meeting on the occasion of World Elephant Day here, he said the development of infrastructures like the construction of railway tracks, canals, roads and industries near forests is a major factor for rising in man-animal conflicts in the State.

 The event was organised by Baripada Divisional Forest Office of Mayurbhanj district.
 Former IFS officer Jitashatru Mohanty, chairman of Save Elephant Foundation Dr Rajanikanta Jena and its member Praksh Jena, and Baripada DFO Swayam Mallick also spoke.
 Students, members of Vana Surakshya Samiti (VSS) and Sabuja Bahini were also present.